 1. Purchase products that are in good condition.
 You should see no visible signs of damage to the packaging such as dents, tears, discolorations, etc.

-2. Wash your hands with hot water and soap after handling either your pet or their food
+2. Wash your hands with hot water and soap after handling either your pet or their food and its packaging.

-6. When storing pet food in the fridge ensure raw products are at the bottom.
 When buying prepared raw foods you can find the storage instructions on each package.

 Considering a change in diet for your pet?